rev22/jsload/README.md

-A minimal Javascript loading function for Web browsers
+An easy-to-inline asynchronous Javascript loading function for Web browsers, 255 bytes

 Note: still untested and experimental.

 Usage
 -----

-You can use the function this way:
+You can call the function this way:
 ```
   jsload(javascriptSource, function() { ... } )
 ```